Darvish takes no-hitter into 7th, Cubs beat Brewers 4-2

 Cubs slugger Kris Bryant was held out of the starting lineup with a sore left wrist and ring finger.

-Manager David Ross didn’t disclose if Bryant would be available off the bench, but said he made the move out of “an abundance of caution.”
+Ross didn’t disclose if Bryant would be available off the bench, but said he made the move out of “an abundance of caution.”

 Bryant was injured trying to make a diving catch in left field Wednesday in the fifth inning of the Cubs’ 7-2 win at Cleveland.
 He remained in the game and hit a home run in the sixth before being pulled in the eighth